shpml/fundamentals/04_chapter/06_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

 Time to give it a whirl!
-So far, you've worked with named colors, like black, red, or white.But those are only a fraction of the colors that your screen can display.
+So far, you've worked with named colors, like black, red, or white.
+But those are only a fraction of the colors that your screen can display.
 Let's practice matching colors across the three web color models: named colors, hex codes, and RGB colors.

 #### HTML: Starter Code